inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 Technical format of the resource.

 This field is compatible with *14.
-Format* in Datacite.
+Format* in DataCite.

 Example: